Miata Differential Mount for PPF Delete - NA and NB

 Additionally, if you plan to launch the car hard in a drag racing or autocross setting, we recommend reinforcing the right differential arm, as Mazda designed this part to crack in an impact.
 Miata diff arms have been reinforced for years with weld-on aluminum plates.
 We now offer the first bolt-in solution with our differential arm reinforcement plates.
 Add Energy poly rear bushings and reinforcement plates to your order and receive discounted package pricing.

-A brace for the 1.8L NA rear subframe (94-97) will be available shortly as well.
-Sorry, 90-93 owners will need to swap the rear subframe to a newer version since the 1.6L cars did come come with any subframe mount provisions.
+Sorry, 1990-1993 owners will need to swap the rear subframe to a newer version since the 1.6L cars did come come with any attachment points for a rear subframe brace.

 All NA and NB subframes mount to the chassis at the same points and have the same suspension geometry, so swapping rear subframes is straightforward, especially with the differential already removed from the vehicle.